BenWilson-Mozilla/forum/Bylaws.md

 ## 5.5 IPR policies

-As a requirement for membership, Voting Members must execute and return to the CWG Chair the IPR Policy Agreement attached as Exhibit A before participating in any CWG.
-As the IPR Policy is amended from time to time, Members will be required to execute and return a new IPR Agreement within ninety (90) days of the CWG Chair’s written request.
-If a Voting Member fails to execute and return the new IPR Policy Agreement within such 90-day period, then the Member's CWG and Forum membership shall default to a Probationary Member until the agreement is signed and returned.
+As a requirement for membership, Voting Members must execute and return to the CWG Chair the IPR Policy Agreement before participating in any CWG.
+As the IPR Policy is amended from time to time, Voring Members will be required to execute and return a new IPR Agreement within ninety (90) days of the CWG Chair’s written request.
+If a Voting Member fails to execute and return the new IPR Policy Agreement within such 90-day period, then the Voting Member's CWG and Forum membership shall default to a Probationary Member until the agreement is signed and returned.

-As a requirement for participation in any CWG as a Probationary Member, an Associate Member or Interested Party, the IPR Policy Agreement attached as Exhibit A must be executed and returned to the CWG Chair before participating in any CWG.
-As the IPR Policy is amended from time to time, Probationary Members, Associate Members and Interested Parties will be required to execute and return a new IPR Policy Agreement within ninety (90) days of the CWG Chair’s written request.
-If an Associate Member or Interested Party fails to execute and return the new IPR Policy Agreement within such 90-day period, its participation in Forum calls, meetings, activities, and events shall be suspended until the agreement is signed and returned.
+As a requirement for participation in any CWG as a Probationary Member, an Associate Member or Interested Party, such member must sign and submit the apropriate IPR Policy Agreement to the CWG Chair before participating in any CWG.
+As the IPR Policy is amended from time to time, Probationary Members, Associate Members, Interested Parties, and any other participants will be required to execute and return a new IPR Policy Agreement within ninety (90) days of the CWG Chair’s written request.
+If any participant fails to execute and return the new IPR Policy Agreement within such 90-day period, its participation in Forum and CWG calls, meetings, activities, and events shall be suspended until the agreement is signed and returned.

 ## 5.6 Forum Subcommittees
 The Forum may establish subcommittees of the Forum that are not designated by a CWG, by ballot, to address any of the Forum’s business as specified in the ballot (each, a “Forum Subcommittee”).
 Forum Subcommittees are open to all Forum Members.
 A Forum Subcommittee may work on and recommend Forum ballots, complete delegated Forum functions, or issue reports to the Forum that are within the Forum Subcommittee’s jurisdiction.
-Forum Subcommittees must post all agendas and minutes on a public mail list.
+Forum Subcommittees must provide all agendas and minutes to Forum Members.

 No actions taken by a Forum Subcommittee will implicate obligations under the IPR Policy.
 A Forum Subcommittee will not generate or discuss any Contributions, Draft Guidelines, Final Guidelines, or Final Maintenance Guidelines (as such terms are defined by the IPR Policy), or partake in any activity that would trigger obligations pursuant to the IPR Policy if such activity were undertaken by a CWG.